-Dr. Brooker will be accepting applications for graduate students who will begin their studies in Fall 2019.
+Dr. Brooker will not be taking new graduate students in Fall 2020.
 The TAMU Department of Psychological and Brain Sciences offers a Ph.D. in Psychology that is intended to fully prepare candidates for a research career.
 Students who are highly motivated, inquisitive, and interested in research on early socioemotional development and developmental affective neuroscience are encouraged to apply.
 Experience with psychophysiological measures is not required, but preference will be given to applicants with strong academic records and demonstrated interests in developmental science, psychophysiology, or neuroscience.

 Learn more about the graduate program in Psychology here.